NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseeker/lab-ChIPseeker.rst

 	# a: selecting annotated peaks for functional enrichment in object
 	data.peaks_ann <- peaks.neural_ann

-	# a: fining enriched Reactome pathways using chromosome 1 and 2 genes as a background
+	# a: finding enriched Reactome pathways using chromosome 1 and 2 genes as a background
 	pathway.reac1 <- enrichPathway(as.data.frame(data.peaks_ann)$geneId, universe = genes.universe)

 	# a: previewing enriched Reactome pathways